History of Newark, New Jersey: Industrial era to 1900

 Sanitary conditions were bad throughout urban America in the 19th century, but Newark had an especially bad reputation.
 The city lacked the bold leadership and imagination seen in other cities in addressing urban problems.
 For most of the 19th century, city leaders allowed the business elite and private interests to formulate civic policy and run public agencies in pursuit of unfettered growth and industrialization.
 This led to multiple issues such as a lack of any urban planning and park construction, the accumulation of human and horse waste build up on unpaved city streets, the over reliance on cesspools and wells followed by the city's inadequate, poorly designed and haphazardly constructed sewage system, and the unreliability and dubious quality of its water supply.
 Newark did not have a proper public medical center or hospital until 1882, relying on neighboring cities and private medical facilities for emergency care.
 By 1890, Newark had the highest rate of death for cities of over 100,000 people, led the nation in deaths by scarlet fever and had the highest rate of infant mortality in the United States.
 Newark also ranked in the top ten of cities for diseases such as croup, diphtheria, malaria, tuberculosis and typhoid fever.
-As a result, that year the United States Census Bureau declared Newark "the nation's unhealthiest city."
+As a result, that year the United States Census Bureau declared Newark "The Nation's Unhealthiest City."

 In 1889, to finally address the public health crisis, mayor Joseph E. Haynes (1884–1894) contracted with the East Jersey Water Company for $6 million to construct three reservoirs and several aqueducts on the Pequannock River capable of delivering 50 million gallons of water daily to the city.
 The reservoir system opened in May 1892 removing the city's water supply from the polluted Passaic River which led to a 70% decline in typhoid deaths.

 In 1880, Newark's population stood at 136,500 in 1890 at 181,830; in 1900 at 246,070; and in 1910 at 347,000, a jump of 200,000 in three decades.
 As Newark's population approached a half million in the 1920s, the city's potential seemed limitless.
-In 1927, it was said with great hubris: "Great is Newark's vitality.
+In 1927, it was said with striking hubris:

+Great is Newark's vitality.
 It is the red blood in its veins – this basic strength that is going to carry it over whatever hurdles it may encounter, enable it to recover from whatever losses it may suffer and battle its way to still higher achievement industrially and financially, making it eventually perhaps the greatest industrial center in the world."